grafana/writers-toolkit/docs/sources/review/lint-prose/_index.md

 - [`grafana/website`](https://github.com/grafana/website/blob/master/.github/workflows/vale.yml)
 - [`grafana/writers-toolkit`](https://github.com/grafana/writers-toolkit/blob/main/.github/workflows/validate-documentation.yml#L78-L88)

+## Lint from the command line

+Repositories with the `make docs` target also include a `make vale` target that lets you lint documentation from the command line.
+It runs Vale against all the documentation in the `docs/sources/` directory.

+To use the `make vale` target:

+1. Change to the `docs/` directory.
+1. Run `make vale`

 ## Skip CI

 You may want to skip linting for pull requests that move files that have linting issues or otherwise defer linting the content.